 Seafarers are a fascinating class of workers.
-They form part of a dynamic labour force, characterised over the past 400 years by varying levels of internationalisation.
+They form a dynamic labour force, characterised over the past 400 years by varying levels of internationalisation.

-On this website we showcase the results of our research into the functioning of maritime labour markets and the characteristics of the seagoing workforce, and the changes these underwent over time.
-We’re interested in question such as: how did skill levels of seamen develop over the centuries?
+On this website we showcase the results of our research into the functioning of Dutch maritime labour markets and the characteristics of the seagoing workforce, and the changes these underwent over time.
+We’re interested in questions such as: how did skill levels of seamen develop over the centuries?
 How international was the maritime sector?
-And what changes in the level of internationalisation do we witness over time?
+And what changes in the level of internationalization do we witness over time?
 What differences can we observe between careers of native and migrant sailors?

 Time span and sources

-While Jelle van Lottum frequently posts short updates of ongoing work on his Twitter feed (also displayed on this page), this website provides more background on our research projects and the historical sources used, to be supplemented in due time with discussion of our results and links to the research data.
+While Jelle van Lottum frequently posts short updates of ongoing work on his Twitter feed, this website provides more background on our research projects and the historical sources used, to be supplemented in due time with discussion of our results and links to the research data.